GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: RFI Metrics and Receiver Calibration

-The received power metric is derived from the u-blox SPAN message, which provides a Fast Fourier Transform (FFT) of the received signal with a frequency resolution of 500 kHz.
+The received power metric is derived from the u-blox SPAN (signal characteristics) message, which provides a Fast Fourier Transform (FFT) of the received signal with a frequency resolution of 500 kHz.
 The SPAN message output reflects the signal after it passes through the front-end RF chain and the receiver’s internal processing, requiring several processing steps to convert it into a usable metric.
-In addition, to complement the signal’s C/N\textsubscript{0} value, the received power across each 500 kHz sub-band must be aggregated into a single value representing the received power relative to the signal’s Power Spectral Density (PSD).
-This conversion from a raw SPAN message to a useful metric involves four key processing steps: automatic gain control (AGC) adjustment, temperature calibration, single-value derivation, and conversion from the ublox SPAN units to dBW/Hz units.
+In addition, to calculate a signal’s spectral adjusted effective noise, the received power from each 500 kHz sub-band must be combined into a single value weighted by the expected GNSS signal’s Power Spectral Density (PSD).
+This conversion from a raw SPAN message to a useful metric involves four key processing steps: automatic gain control (AGC) adjustment, temperature calibration, single-value derivation, and conversion from the u-blox SPAN units to dBW/Hz units.